Also born on this day, go figure

 implementation could box rent seekers out out by acquiring all the retail property in neighborhoods and then sprinkling planned retail back into them

-heather k, please help
+Heather k, please help

 our small business owners are being fattened on ice cream sugar cones, fudgesicles, rainbow sherbert pops, swirl lollys, and pastel mints and then gobbled up by witches whose houses are painted with those delicious treats and nobody is talking about it